grumpyjames/birding-almanac/features/a-200-bird-year/part-03-hertfordshire-hawfinches.md

+### Hertfordshire Hawfinches

+This week brings many reports of Hawfinches.
+Perhaps one or two might still be reachable by the weekend.

-Another week passes; this one is full of reports of Hawfinches.
-As far as I can work out, thousands have turned up across the country; none of them convenient enough for a mid-week bike excursion to catch up with them.
+As far as I can work out, *thousands* have turned up across the country.
+None of them convenient enough for a mid-week bike excursion.
 I spend the week sifting through the various sighting reports to try and find the sweet spot for a weekend attempt.
 I've not seen a Hawfinch before, so I don't much fancy having to pick one out in flight; we want a decent sized flock with a reputation for sitting